RickDond/word_processor/README.md

 # word_processor
 Example of a simple word processor

+# installation
+clone project
+install virtual environment and activate it

-# How to use it
+# How to run it
-Run the main.py program.
+python main.py